pingcap/tiflash/docs/design/2023-06-07-tiflash-pipeline-model.md

 │                            │
 └────────────────────────────┘
 ```
-The task will dynamically switch the component in the task scheduler where it is executed based on the different execution logic.
+The task will dynamically switch the component in the task scheduler where it is executed on based on the different execution logic.

 #### CPU Task Thread Pool